billhu0/IEEE754-converter/README.md

 # IEEE754-converter

-IEEE754 floating point number converter in a web page, written in JavaScript.
+A simple IEEE754 single-precision floating point number visualizer in a web page, written in TypeScript.

 You can play with it here: [Link](https://tools.billhu.cn/ieee754)